TrueMB/DiscordNotify/README.md

 ![grafik](https://user-images.githubusercontent.com/25579052/165936723-adde1f14-d371-48ef-8a65-0e0c46c5c354.png)

 ### Server Status
-Sends a Message if a server shutsdown or starts.
-Only works with a Proxy Setup.
+On a server shutsdown or start a message will be send.
+For Networks the Bungeecord Server needs to be running first to check the Server-Status changes.

 ![image](https://user-images.githubusercontent.com/25579052/175385173-43d7da6d-2897-4772-9a5a-e41f36b79d0d.png)